 NVMTA supports the use of published musical scores.
 If a photocopy must be used, the NVMTA Copyright Release Form, signed by a parent or teacher, must be submitted to the chairman by email or postmarked at least one week prior to the event.
 Please submit this form also for music purchased or downloaded from the internet.
 Students using photocopies (or anything resembling a photocopy) either for themselves or the judges, without having provided the Copyright Release Form by this deadline, may play for comments but will not be eligible to compete.

 Flute, oboe, clarinet, saxophone, bassoon, or recorder students may enter.
 No previous first place winners may compete again in the same division, but with the chairman’s consent, they may compete at a higher level.
-Students must be taught lessons in person in Northern Virginia.
+In order to enter NTMVA student events, either the teacher or student must live in Northern Virginia, or, the lessons must be taught in Northern Virginia.

 In the noncompetitive section, students will receive comments and a rating, but no ranking, from at least two judges.
 In the competitive section, all performers will receive a certificate of participation.

 Director Scott Wood will choose from among the prize winners of NVMTA Concerto Competitions (piano, string, woodwind/brass) for a performance with the Amadeus Orchestra on Sunday, April 26, 2020, 4 p.m.
 Saint Luke Catholic Church, McLean.